What action is the Welsh Government considering and why?

 Within the new process, all of the basic statutory checks to ascertain 'eligibility' to be assessed as an adopter should be undertaken in stage one of the new process and the formal assessment of 'suitability' which is undertaken during stage two can only commence when these are completed and are satisfactory.

 Understandably routine business such as medical assessments has not been prioritised by the NHS during the current time which could create delays in processing adopter applications.

-Administrative flexibilities were granted on the 1st April 2020 to enable stage 1 and stage 2 of the two stage assessment process to run concurrently.
+Administrative flexibilities were granted on 1 April 2020 to enable stage 1 and stage 2 of the two stage assessment process to run concurrently.
 This could mean, for example, that health assessments are undertaken during stage 2 of the process.

 The requirement remains however that all the necessary checks need to be fully completed before an adopter is approved.

 Applicants will not be able to access the Independent Review Mechanism (IRM) where their applications are unsuccessful for reasons relating to DBS, health or local authority checks which result in findings associated with child protection issues, as would have been the case if these checks were completed in stage 1.
 Adopters will be able to access the IRM after stage 2, if their application fails for any other reason not relating to these checks.

 The proposed Adoption and Fostering (Wales) (Miscellaneous Amendments) (Coronavirus) Regulations 2020 will give this easement legislative effect for a specified period.